 Honourable mentions: “Rock the Bells”, “I’m Bad”, “Jingling Baby (Remixed but Still Jingling)”, “I Need Love”

 The most important reason for LL Cool J to be on everyone’s GOAT list is his longevity.
 We have a rapper who debuted in 1985 with searing b-boy rhymes over Rick Rubin’s crunching beats, and has gone to adapt and reinvent him, not once, but several times over the course of his career.
 Not only has LL toured with Run-D.M.C. and the Beastie Boys, he’s collaborated with EPMD, beefed with Kool Moe Dee and Ice-T, rapped alongside DMX, Method Man and Redman, and had hit songs with Jennifer Lopez.
-If you sat down and listed all of LL’s achievements over his 30-plus year career, there would be no doubt that he’s one of the greatest rappers of all time.
+If you sat down and listed all of LL’s achievements over his 30-plus year career, there would be no doubt that he’s one of the best rappers of all time.

 22. Kool G Rap